DavidRaab/website/content/posts/draft-perl-optimization.md

 * map/grep vs building array with foreach loop
 * Using Profiler (Hint: Advent of Code Array2D)
 * Caching?
 (Memoization Fibonacci)
+* Order of if-statements
+* using hash instead of if/elsif/switch